wallix/awless/README.md

 }
 ```

 Using `awless` cloud resources local synchronisation functionality, you can analyse your data offline (i.e: on your local graphs).
-There are some builtin inspectors that serve as examples: `pricer`, `bucket_sizer`, etc...
+There are some builtin inspectors that serve as examples: `pricer`, `bucket_sizer`, `port_scanner`, etc...

 For example, you would run the `bucket_sizer` inspector with: